 Counterfeit and/or infringing goods – 18 U.S.C.
 2320

 Here is the law cited above for your reference on selling counterfeit goods online (this federal statute may be cited in the legal demand letter):

-If you received a letter from Apple, or Kirkpatrick Townsend (a power intellectual property law firm from New York), with an attachment from the U.S. Customs and Border Protection (copied to Apple in Cupertino, California), you need to take this letter seriously.
+If you received a letter from Apple, or Kirkpatrick Townsend (a powerhouse intellectual property law firm from New York), with possibly an attachment from the U.S. Customs and Border Protection (copied to Apple in Cupertino, California), you need to take this letter seriously.
 Serious ramifications exist for IP infringement (patents, trademarks, copyrights, trade secrets), and civil and criminal penalties can apply depending upon the magnitude of the infringement or counterfeits.